rootwork/rootwork.org/hugo/archetypes/blog/index.md

 slug: '{{ .Name }}' # Recommended length is 3 to 5 words.
 # aliases:

-description: "Description" # For SEO and social media snippets.
-summary: "Summary" # For the post in lists.
+# For the post as it appears in lists.
+summary: >
+  Summary

+# For SEO and social media snippets (recommended 150-200 characters).
+description: >
+  Description

 draft: true # Change to 'false' to publish this post.
 featured: false